SamuelLerman/image_similarity_flutter/README.md

 ```

 #### Last step
-To launch the Falsk server on http://localhost:5000, you then have to type in the terminal window:
+Type in the terminal window. the following command to lauchn the Flask server at the address http://localhost:5000 on your machine:
 ```
 python api.py
 ```

 In order to access the server from a different device connected to the same wifi, you will have to get the IP address of the computer you are running the api on.
-The server will be located at http://your_IP_address:5000
+The server will be located at http://your_IP_address:5000.

+### deepranking_model.py

+The file deeprabking_model.py contains the methods that define the deep-ranking model and two other methods :
+- float compare_images(String img1_path, String im2_path, Model model)
+- boolean are_images_similar(String image_path, String ref_images_directory_path, Model model, float threshold)

+The method compare_images returns the distance between two images